-The primary purpose of Special Collections is to collect, preserve, arrange, describe, and provide access to unique historical materials and significant research collections.
+The primary purpose of Special Collections and University Archives is to collect, preserve, arrange, describe, and provide access to unique historical materials and significant research collections.
 To support and complement this primary mission, we engage in many other activities and offer several services.

 - Gifts & Donations

 Gifts and donations are important to the vitality of Special Collections and University Archives and its mission to support the research, teaching, and service aspects of this land grant university.
 The department accepts gifts that will enhance existing collections, contribute to original scholarship conducted by the university community, and further develop the richness of resources used by the University Libraries' patrons.